CAS: Neuroscience

 Sample Pathway

-Below is an example of a four-year plan of a College of General Studies student pursuing a degree in neuroscience.
+Below is an example of a four-year plan of a College of General Studies student pursuing a Bachelor of Arts in Neuroscience at the College of Arts and Sciences (CAS).
 Students will work with their CGS academic advisors and the neuroscience department to plan their own pathway to a neuroscience degree.

 **Choose your electives carefully to fulfill any remaining BU Hub requirements.
 Students who take the specific courses noted on the pathway above will fulfill all Hub requirements except for a single unit in Creativity/Innovation.
 Please see here for more information on which BU Hub units are satisfied by the neuroscience major.